santanubiswas948/array-polyfills/index.md

 console.log(val); // undefined
 ```
 - ### reverse
-  This is same like array reverse method.
+  This is same like array reverse built-in method.
   This should work like below example:
 ```js
 var arr = [1,2,3];